What are ‘Operations’?

 The EASA operations rule structure is complicated and includes thousands of pages – there’s an explanation here.

-So, EASA powered aeroplanes and TMGs operating under power need to comply with the NCO rules from 25th August 2016.
-The relevant rules can be viewed on the EASA website or in the helpful (but not amended) format as supplied by the CAA below:
+Part NCO can be viewed on the EASA website or in the helpful (but not amended) format as supplied by the CAA below:

 - Part NCO Annex VII (ie non-commercial operations, eg gliding club operation of aeroplanes and TMGs)